-Apart from the brilliant multi-tasking and time management skills that we learn from being a parent, here are a few more things our little ones teach us.
+Apart from the brilliant multi-tasking and time management skills that we learn from being a parent, here are a few more things learnt from Toddler.

 Accepted that they have absolutely no depth perception or any life preservation instincts (try explaining to a toddler why he cannot be an Airplane in the middle of a busy road), but their courage is truly commendable.
 I mean, when did we start being so scared?
 When was the last time you tried to jump from the Settee using just the curtains?
 Or tried to check the ‘hot-ness’ of a fry with your tongue?
 Well, probably not since you could fit in a buggy but still…

 We are oh-so-polite at all times.
 While it has taken us years to edit our internal thoughts for public consumption, somewhere along the road, we did lose out on being frank.
 We are always trying to be politically correct, whether it about the fact that our neighbor’s pet pees on our door or that relatives have no respect for our privacy!
 Kids aren’t like that.
 They start off by calling a spade a spade.